 - Keep your contact details up to date on the microchip database

 You can get a dog microchipped by a vet, or many animal re-homing centres also provide this service.
-The Kennel Club provide a searchable database of implanters in the area, but this list is not exhaustive.
 Dogs Trust provide some useful information about the microchipping process.

 privacy notice dog warden service